wadedesir/time-tracking-dashboard/README.md

 ### What I learned

 Angular is FUN!
 Totally not what I was expecting as I am coming from react based frameworks, but it wasn't much trouble to get accustomed to.
-Some things are easier when compared to React, but alot of things seem to a little harder to figure out too.
-But I'm just getting started so can't be judging it too much.
+Some things are easier when compared to React, but alot of things seem to be a little harder to figure out too.
+But I'm just getting started so I can't be judging it too much.
 I might just not know my way around.

-Working with actual HTML code again instead of the usual JSX was weird, although they put a spin on just how much you are able to do with these html tags.
-Being able to create a loop for html tags is pretty cool.
-Because It can be a drag rewriting html code sometimes.
-I'm sure there's so much more than just the \*ngFor that I learned about.
+Working with actual HTML code again instead of the usual JSX was weird; although they put a spin on just how much you are able to do with these html tags.
+Being able to create a loop with html attributes is pretty cool as well, because It can be a drag rewriting html code sometimes.
+I'm also sure there's so much more than just the \*ngFor and the other attributes that I learned about, so I'm excited to keep on learning.

-Typescript can also be very finicky.
+Typescript can be very finicky too.
 It does make some things easier to work with but you have to know what you're doing.
-Intellisense works alot better since it knows which types you're working with and can it can provide better suggestions, but the type checking can get in the way.
+Intellisense works alot better since it knows which types you're working with and can it can provide better suggestions, but the type checking can get rough.
 I did have to resort to using the ! to let it know at some moments that a variable would definitely have a value.
-I'm sure there's a more standard way to do it but that was the solution that worked for me.
+I'm sure there's a more standard way to get it to work but that was the solution that solved it for me.

 All in all I'm super happy I was able to complete this project in a fairly decent amount of time.
 I think my slight experience with typescript helped a little bit and also the fact that things are fairly simple once you understand a few key parts of angular.